 Yes, the university has direct involvement in, or input into, national government or regional nongovernmental organizations SDG policy development which includes identifying problems and challenges, developing policies and strategies, modelling likely futures with and without interventions, monitoring and reporting on interventions, and enabling adaptive management.

-Penn State is a member of the UN Sustainable Development Solutions Network (SDSN) which promotes integrated approaches to implement the SDGs through education, research, policy analysis and global cooperation.
+Penn State is one of the members of the Sustainable Development Solutions Network (SDSN) United States Network.
+The SDSN promotes integrated approaches to implement the SDGs through education, research, policy analysis and global cooperation.
 SDSN members work closely with businesses and governments, particularly around the development and scaling up of new solutions.